-Here, in accepting respondent into the ADP, the court found that respondent had suffered from depression and alcoholism and that there was a sufficient connection between respondent's problems and the stipulated misconduct.
+Here, in accepting respondent into the ADP, the court found that respondent had suffered from depression for many years and that there was a sufficient connection between respondent's depression and his stipulated misconduct.
 (Rules Proc. of State Bar, rule 802(c).)
-Upon the recommendation of the State Bar's Lawyer Assistance Program (LAP), respondent also entered into a residential treatment.
-However, respondent's conduct before this court while participating in the ADP and his termination from that program prevent the court from making a finding that respondent has established his sustained rehabilitation by clear and convincing evidence.
+Respondent was enrolled in the State Bar's Lawyer Assistance Program (LAP) in May 2003 in a five-year commitment to his recovery program.
+However, respondent's conduct before this court while participating in the ADP prevent the court from making a finding that respondent has established his sustained rehabilitation by clear and convincing evidence.
 Therefore, the court will not give respondent any mitigation credit for his participation in the LAP or the ADP.